udacity/RuBot/README.md

 2. **Obtain Google Oauth credentials**

-  Visit: https://console.developers.google.com/ and get a client_id and client_secret from the Google+ API to use for authentication.
+  Visit: https://console.developers.google.com/ and get a client_id and client_secret from the Google+ API to use for authentication OR you can use my keys if you want to skip this step.

   Setup your Authorized redirect URIs using this format: https://yourbotname.udacity.com/admins/auth/google_oauth2/callback